 - With centrifugation, faster-sedimenting particles in sample move ahead of slower ones i.e. sample separated as zones in the gradient.

-- The proteins sediment according to their sedimentation coefficient and the fractions are collected by creating a hole at the bottom of tube.
+- The protein sediment according to their sedimentation coefficient and the fractions are collected by creating a hole at the bottom of the tube.

 - Isopynic Centrifugation

-- Sample is loaded into tube with gradient-forming solution (on top of or below pre-formed gradient, or mixed in with self-forming gradient)
+- The sample is loaded into the tube with the gradient-forming solution (on top of or below pre-formed gradient, or mixed in with self-forming gradient)

-- The solution of biological sample and cesium salt is uniformly distributed in a centrifuge tube and rotated in an ultra centrifuge.
+- The solution of the biological sample and cesium salt is uniformly distributed in a centrifuge tube and rotated in an ultracentrifuge.

-- Under the influence of centrifugal force the cesium salts redistributes to form a density gradient from top to bottom.
+- Under the influence of centrifugal force, the cesium salts redistribute to form a density gradient from top to bottom.

-- Particles move to point where their bouyant density equals that part of gradient and form bands.
-This is to say the sample molecules move to the region where their density equals to the density of gradient.
+- Particles move to point where their buoyant density equals that part of gradient and form bands.
+This is to say the sample molecules move to the region where their density equals the density of gradient.

 - It is a “true” equilibrium procedure since depends on bouyant densities, not velocities

 Eg: CsCl, NaI gradients for macromolecules and nucleotides – “self-forming” gradients under centrifugal force.

 Applications of Centrifugation